 Food can have so many meanings.
-Nourishment, comfort, fun, survival, indulgence, art, romance, politics and science .... to conjure a few possibilities.
-Around this holiday time of year I like to think of food as celebration.
-It's the time, as the bible says, "to eat, drink and be merry".
+Nourishment, comfort, fun, survival, indulgence, art, romance, politics and science …. to conjure a few possibilities.
+Around this holiday time of year, I like to think of food as a celebration.
+It’s the time, as the bible says, “to eat, drink and be merry”.

-Can you smell the aroma of winter fruits and vegetables baking, nuts toasting and spices mulling over in Cyber Kitchen?
+Can you smell the aroma of winter fruits and vegetable baking, nuts toasting and spices mulling over in Cyber Kitchen?
 Time to hop on the cyber sleigh and head over to the stove.

 |Curried Butternut Squash Soup|

 |This wins the taste test prize as the best butternut squash soup.
 I serve as our first course for Thanksgiving dinner every year and it gets raves and requests for seconds (A cook’s dream come true.)
 You can adjust the liquid to make it thick or thin, as you like it.

 |This is the essence of a winter vegetable dish to compliment any holiday dinner table.
 Serve with a roast, poultry or as a vegetarian dinner with roasted barley.
 It has been a staple in my holiday cooking collection for years.

 2 small-medium acorn squashes, halved and cleaned of fiber and seeds